KyleKing/recipes/content/pasta/sandwiches.md

 ## Sandwiches

+- Ham and cheese Panini with fried egg
-- Egg, bacon, guacamole, and cheese on pretzel bagel
+- Egg, bacon, guacamole, and Pepper Jack cheese on pretzel bagel end